johnrellis/2023-setu-mgd-defold-assignment/README.md

     1. Generative AI is an excellent tool but you risk not learning fundamental skills by relying on it too soon
 9. Usage of any published source should be referenced and documented via comments, you may be asked to explain inner workings of such usages
 10. Feel free to have a separate docs directory within the repository e.g. docs/gameplay & docs/modding, docs in markdown only and rendering via github
-11. Remember this is 30%, you could go overboard, feel free to highlight where you paid particular attention to quality over quantity or vice versa
-12. Comprehension of Lua is the main objective here.
-Look into how Lua is used in modding and go for a lite version.

 ## Setup Instructions